philips-software/terraform-provider-hsdp/docs/data-sources/docker_repository.md

 In addition to all arguments above, the following attributes are exported:

+* `full_name` - The full name to use to pull and push images, includes Docker host and namespace
 * `short_description` - A short description of the repository
 * `full_description` - A longer description, supporting markdown
 * `ids` - The ids of the tags